Maryam Nawaz Admitted To Hospital In Lahore After Meeting Ailing Father

 Meanwhile, Pakistan Prime Minister Imran Khan on Wednesday directed the Punjab government to extend the best medical care to Nawaz Sharifm his information adviser Firdous Ashiq Awan wrote on Twitter.

-Follow NDTV for latest election news and live coverage of assembly elections 2019 in Maharashtra and Haryana.
+Follow NDTV for latest election results and live coverage of assembly elections 2019 in Maharashtra and Haryana.

 Subscribe to our YouTube channel, like us on Facebook or follow us on Twitter and Instagram for latest news and live news updates.